 While there are plenty of occasions to give and receive throughout the year, the holidays are my favorite time to spoil loved ones.
 There’s just something special about this time of year!

-My family is BIG on tradition, and we typically get together several times throughout the month of December to bake holiday treats, view light displays, go sledding, and even drive up to the mountain to hunt for Christmas trees.
-Don’t worry, we get permits to cut down the trees.
-I can tell you were super concerned, so I thought I’d just let you know.
+My family is BIG on tradition, and we typically get together several times throughout the month of December to bake holiday treats, view light displays, and watch Christmas movies.

 I take a lot of time picking out gifts for my friends and family, so I thought I’d share some of those ideas with all of you!
 As this is a food blog, and I’m also obsessed with all things food, the gift ideas are for… wait for it… foodies!